unfoldedcircle/core-simulator/docker/README.md

 ### Logging

-The log level of the simulator can be changed through the environment variable `RUST_LOG=debug`.
+The log level of the Simulator can be changed through the environment variable `RUST_LOG=debug`.
 Valid log levels are: `debug`, `info`, `warn`, `error`.

 Attention: `debug` logging is very verbose, especially mdns messages!
 Specific categories can be overridden or excluded.